What Was The Initiative In The State Of Michigan?

-And the correlation that they found was while only 20% of the population were unendorsed, 85% of all motorcycle fatalities involved an unendorsed motorcycle rider.
-And so, they obviously saw a correlation there and wanted to address it.
+The correlation they found was while only 20% of the population were unendorsed, 85% of all motorcycle fatalities involved an unendorsed motorcycle rider.
+Obviously, the state of Michigan saw a correlation in this data and wanted to address it.

-So what they started doing was this camp mail campaign where they sent out fliers to all of the registered motorcycle riders that were unendorsed and tried to get them, they called it coming out of the shadows, trying to get them to come out, get their licensing, their certifications.
-They did a program where it was more cost-effective, those sorts of things to get them out to try to get everybody endorsed.
+What they started doing was a mail campaign where they sent out fliers to all of the registered motorcycle riders that were unendorsed and tried to get them to get their licensing and their certifications.
+They also made sure this program was cost-effective in an effort to get everybody endorsed.

 What Can Bikers In Georgia Learn From This?

 For bikers in the state of Georgia, I think the takeaway is that riders need to get the proper training.
 The bigger takeaway for riders in Georgia is that no matter how long you’ve been riding a motorcycle, every so often, you’re going to want to get recertified or take an advanced training course, in an effort to learn safety skills that you haven’t learned before.

 What I have seen is that every five to six years, bikers need to be retrained or learn further training.
 There are new tactics all the time in the realm of safety, with different features for bikes, and also new techniques for riding.